 Yes, besides hunting for treasure, even pirates search for clues to determine the meaning of unknown words!
 For example, let's take a look at the title of my blog post, "Word Parts: Searching for Morphology Clues".
 Now, which word in the title will your wee pirates probably not know?
 I'm guessing it is "morphology".

-The remaining words more than likely will be familiar to them and can be used for context clues.
+The remaining words more than likely will be familiar to them and most can be used as context clues.

 For example, the first two words in the title inform us that word parts must have something to do with morphology, but what?Intermediate students, particularly 4th and 5th graders, will have some degree of knowledge regarding prefixes, suffixes, and roots.
 The words, searching and clues, should be relatively easy for our students to define.
 They will know that searching means looking for something and clues are pieces of information that help us solve a mystery or in this case a word's definition.
 At this point, students will realize that the word, morphology, has something to do with words.
 In fact, some may conclude that morphology specifically is related to word parts, but they still do not have a specific definition.
 So what do they do now?